 - Real estate management, real estate lease and equipment lease agreements.
 Included in the Company's revenues are amounts received related to leases of certain equipment to FIS and to LPS and the sublease of certain office space, furniture and furnishings to FIS and to LPS.
 In addition, the Company's expenses include expenses for a lease of office space and equipment for the Company's corporate headquarters and business operations as well as expenses for property management services for the Company's corporate headquarters building.
 These expenses were paid to FIS for services provided prior to the spin-off and to LPS for services provided on and after the spin-off.
 In connection with the spin-off and the transfer of certain real property from FIS to LPS, the Company terminated its real estate lease with FIS and entered into a new lease with LPS with terms that are similar to those of the terminated FIS lease.
-In addition, the Company amended its sublease with FIS to take into account a reduction in the office space leased by FIS, and entered into a new sublease with LPS for its sublease of office space in the Company's headquarters' building.
-The rent paid by the Company to FIS and LPS and paid to the Company by FIS and LPS under the leases and subleases are based on the same rate per square foot.
-The lease term for all of the leases and subleases expires on June 30, 2011.
+In addition, the Company amended its sublease of office space in the Company's headquarters' building.
+The rent paid by the Company to FIS and LPS under the leases and sublease services of office space and subleases are based on the same rate per square foot.
+The lease term for all of the leases and sublease services on June 30, 2011.
 The Company also entered into a new property management agreement with LPS since LPS has replaced FIS as the principal owner and manager of the Jacksonville headquarters campus.
-The management fees charged to the Company are reflective of the actual operating costs of the property management agreements coincides with that of the leases and subleases, which expire on June 30, 2011. - Licensing, cost sharing, business processing and other agreements.
+The management fees charged to the Company are reflective of the actual operating costs of the property management agreement agreements coincides with that of the leases and subleases, which expire on June 30, 2011. - Licensing, cost sharing, business processing and other agreements.
 The historical FIS subsidiaries who are party to these agreements with the Company became subsidiaries of LPS in connection with the spin-off.
 These agreements provide for the reimbursement of certain amounts from the Company related to various licensing and cost sharing agreements, as well as the payment of certain amounts by LPS to the Company in connection with the use of certain intellectual property, including software and business processes, and other assets or services.
 The software licenses have various terms, but generally may be terminated on 90 days' prior notice.
 The business processing license and services agreement has a 10-year term, but in connection with the spin-off, its term was amended and will expire on July 2, 2009.